Company Profile: IberdrolaWe Mean Business coalition

-- Iberdrola is also committed to responsible corporate engagement in climate policy, to implement the recommendations of the Task Force on Climate-related Financial Disclosures and is a member of the Low Carbon Technology Partnerships initiative (LCPTi).
+- Iberdrola is also committed to implement the recommendations of the Task Force on Climate-related Financial Disclosures.

 - Iberdrola has committed to bringing electricity to 16 million people by 2030 who today lack access to this energy source.

-- In 2018, Iberdrola achieved a 21% decrease in specific Nitrogen Oxide emissions, a 34.8% decrease of specific Sulfur Dioxide emissions and a 30.3% decrease in specific particle emissions compared to 2017 figures.
+- In 2019, Iberdrola achieved a 50% decrease of specific Sulfur Dioxide emissions compared to 2018 figures.